mina19/gwcelery/doc/gwcelery.tasks.external_triggers.rst

         Event_exists_in_Gracedb [
             shape=diamond
-            label="Does the event already\nexist in gracedb"
+            label="Does the event already\nexist in GraceDB"
         ]

         Update_existing_event_in_gracedb [
-            label="Update the existing\nevent in gracedb"
+            label="Update the existing\nevent in GraceDB"
         ]

         Create_new_event_in_gracedb [
-            label="Create a new event\nin gracedb"
+            label="Create a new event\nin GraceDB"
         ]

         Grab_create_skymap [
             label="Grab and/or\ncreate external sky map"
+        ]

+       Launch_detchar_tasks [
+            label="Launch detector\ncharacterization checks\naround data"
         ]
     }